DPassarelli/6-mils/docs/OrderRequest.md

 ### `version` {String}

 The version of the cXML protocol used to generate the OrderRequest.
-This is specified in the referenced DTD.
+This is specified by this library.
 Read-only.

 ## Methods